 There are varying levels of psychopathic behaviour and much can go unnoticed or identified.
 This is especially true of high functioning psychopaths who are attuned to masking such traits with a veil of accomplishment, drive and determination.

 When you think back to the Gordon Gekko / Jordan Belfort vibe of the 80s, this was the epitome of psychopathic male behaviour – and it was lauded.
 It was crass, chest-beating, scary, sexist and bullying.
-These psychopathic tendencies were being mistaken for being brave and intelligent leading from the front.
+Pychopathic tendencies were mistaken for being brave and intelligent leading from the front.
 Often it would leave their team on a knife-edge in their wake.

 These men were successful, earnt themselves and their companies a lot of money but were hugely destructive to everyone and everything around them.